Military Family Voices

 Because many military families do not live together in the same community and cannot be in the same recording session in the same location at the same time, MFV has the capability to call out by phone to their relatives and loved ones, wherever they are in the world and place their voices on the voice preservation recordings as well.
 Their loved ones can also call in by appointment to preserve their voices from wherever they happen to be.
 Whereas, MFV can call to anywhere in the world, most calls in and out for recordings primarily involve these locations: Iraq, Afghanistan, Korea, Africa, Germany, England, Mexico, United States.

-MFV makes the recording experiences, the sessions, quality and memorable bonding experiences.
-Their goal is to preserve voices forever, but a lot of wonderful messages and memories are visited along the way and also give great comfort to all the loved ones.

 When the recording sessions are finished, those who recorded are usually given their recordings right away in various forms like: Compact Disc or flash drive or other digital media.